 Core to this is the importance of reducing costs and improving accessibility of public transport, ensuring good industrial relations and proper collective bargaining for workers, and integrating services to make public transport options far easier and coordinated with active travel networks.

 For specific groups, our future transport system must be reliable and accessible with embedded prioritisation of services for disabled people.
-Stations and services are well staffed at all times to make people, particularly women and girls, feel safe Alongside staffing levels, practical interventions enhance safety and end the burden of responsibility for ‘feeling’ and ‘being’ safe falling to women and girls.
+Stations and services are well staffed at all times to make people, particularly women and girls, feel safe.
+Alongside staffing levels, practical interventions enhance safety and end the burden of responsibility for ‘feeling’ and ‘being’ safe falling to women and girls.
 These changes make public transport safer and easier to use to support vulnerable groups and those less familiar with public transport to enjoy the opportunities it brings.

 Rural communities are served by public transport options which are adapted for their unique circumstances, and sufficient infrastructure is provided to ensure electric vehicles are viable for those particularly hard to reach areas.